Who should consider taking the challenge exam?

-Challenge exam dates will be scheduled soon.
+Challenge exam date has been scheduled for Friday, August 23, 2019 from 1-3pm.
 Students can register and take the challenge exam one time only.

 Where do students go to take the challenge exam?

-Students take the exam on computers in the computer lab at Tidewater, Room 1218.
+Students with a confirmed registration take the Challenge Exam in the 12th floor computer lab, Tidewater Room 1218.

 When do students know their results?